Invincible (comics): Television series

 On March 25, 2021, Amazon Studios began airing the first season of an adult animated adaptation of the comic series on Amazon Prime Video, executive produced by comic creator Robert Kirkman.
 The cast features Steven Yeun as Invincible, Sandra Oh as Debbie Grayson, and J. K. Simmons as Omni-Man.
 Rogen ending up being involved as a part of the cast, he and Goldberg were not set to direct/write the series, but did serve as executive producers.
 On April 29, 2021, Kirkman, along with Yeun, confirmed the series was coming back for a second and third season.
 The first half of the second season was released on November 2, 2023, with the latter half releasing on March 14, 2024.
 The third season premiered on February 6, 2025.
-In July 2024, it was announced that the series has been renewed for a fourth season.
+The fourth season premiered on March 18, 2026.
+In July 2025, it was announced that Amazon had renewed the series for a fifth season.

 Video games

 In July 2023, during San Diego Comic-Con, it was announced that Skybound Games and Ubisoft would release a mobile game based on the series, entitled Invincible: Guarding the Globe, which launched worldwide for iOS and Android on February 21, 2024.
 Despite sharing its title with the Guarding the Globe spin-off comic book series, the game does not adapt it and instead features an original story involving alternate dimensions and clones of characters battling each other.

 On the same month Guarding the Globe was first announced, it was also announced that Skybound Games and Terrible Posture Games were developing a visual novel/turn-based RPG entitled Invincible Presents: Atom Eve which released on Steam and Epic Games Store on November 14, 2023 as the first-ever Invincible game ahead of Guarding the Globe.

 A third Invincible video game, an open world AAA game for consoles and computers, is also reported to be in development after a successful crowdfunding round held by Skybound itself.

 Omni-Man is a playable DLC character in Mortal Kombat 1 (2023), voiced by J. K. Simmons, reprising the role, playing several incarnations of Omni-Man from alternate realities, including a blue-suited version.
 Invincible also cameos in the game.

 Invincible, Omni-Man, Atom Eve, Allen, and Dupli-Kate appear as purchasable skins in Fortnite.
 War Woman's Mace and the arm of a Reaniman are available as pickaxes, while The Immortal's head and Shrinking Rae are wearable Back Blings.
 Funko POP! versions of Invincible characters also appeared in the 2024 crossover video game Funko Fusion.

-A 3v3 fighting game, Invincible VS, was announced at the Xbox Games Showcase, which will release in 2026.
+A 3v3 fighting game based on the television series adaptation, Invincible VS, was released on April 30, 2026.